jhyin-optim/Numerical_results/README.md

 # Numerical_results
 The PDF file labelled as "Numerical results" is the numerical results in subsection 5.1 of the manuscript entitled "An inertial-relaxed three-term conjugate gradient projection method for unconstrained nonlinear pseudo-monotone equations with applications".
+To view the PDF file mentioned above, please click on "Code" and then "Download ZIP".